 This study examines the influences of target costing on firm profitability of auto parts businesses in Thailand.
 In this study, 189 auto parts businesses in Thailand are the samples of the study; by collecting data via a questionnaire.
 The results of this study indicate thattarget costing has a positive effect on cost accuracy, cost reduction and cost competitiveness.
-Likewise, cost accuracy, cost reduction and cost efficiency are positively related to cost competitiveness; and cost competitiveness has a positive impact on firm profitability.
+Likewise, cost accuracy, cost reduction and cost competitiveness.
+Likewise, cost accuracy, cost reduction and cost competitiveness has a positive impact on firm profitability.
 Cost accuracy and cost reduction are the mediators of the target costing-cost competitiveness relationships.
 Both corporate vision and competitive force that have a positive influence on target costing become the antecedents of the study.
-To improve and increase the benefits and advantages of target costing, executives need to determine how to implement target costing in an organization, link this strategic operational tool to cost advantages and firm performance, set and utilize business vision in order to achieve success on target costing, and manage and deal with competitive markets and environments.
+To improve and increase the benefits and advantages of target costing, executives need to cost advantages and firm performance, set and utilize business vision in order to achieve success on target costing, and manage and deal with competitive markets and environments.
 Thus, firms need to establish business vision, be aware of competitive forces and provide organizational changes through outstanding redesign, restructuring and re-engineering their operations, practices, functions, and strategies in order to meet target costing implementation requirements.